code16/sharp/docs/guide/reordering-instances.md

 ## Configure reorder for the front-end

-Then, in the `SharpEntityList` class, we have to configure our reorder handler:
+Then, in your `SharpEntityList` implementation class you have to configure your reorder handler:

 ```php
 public function buildListConfig()